Get insider access

 Etymotic Research HF5

-The Shure SE215 are slightly better critical listening headphones than the Etymotic Research HF5.
+The Shure SE215 and Etymotic Research HF5 are both wired in-ears.
 The Shure have a more comfortable design with angled earbuds that better fit the contour of your ears.
-The Shure also have a better-balanced sound quality with a stronger bass and a better mid-range.
+The Shure also have a warmer sound with a punchier bass.
 They also have a thicker, more durable, and detachable audio cable.
-On the other hand, the Etymotic isolate passively a lot better than the Shure.
+On the other hand, the Etymotic isolate passively slightly better than the Shure.
 They also have a more lightweight and straightforward in-ear design that some may prefer over the thicker cables of the Shure.

 TIN Audio T2